TheSongOfEnderion/josee/Chapters/Chapter 2 – Rekindled Dreams (2).md

 ◇ ◇ ◇ ◇ ◇

-The sun stands high in the sky, and the Kalingrad household is in disarray after finding their lady completely covered in blood.
+The sun stood high in the sky, and the Kalingrad household is in disarray after finding their lady completely covered in blood.

 Within the bathroom of the humble and small Kalingrad Mansion, Josee sat inside a large wooden bathtub, filled with clean water.